beverleysun/Quinzical/wiki/Design.md

 ### Voice Speed Slider
 We decided to include a label that tells the user how fast the voice speed currently is.
 This would reduce confusion as the user would then know how fast the voice would be speaking.

+### Accents
+We decided to support both the NZ and US accent.
+It makes sense to put this setting with the voice speed slider as they both pertain to voice settings.
+Good to have related things in the same place :)

+### Macrons
+Because of the Māori macrons, we had to add additional buttons.
+We didn't want a drop down menu as that creates extra clicks that the user needs to do.
+An extra 5 buttons seemed to clutter the space, so we decided to move the "replay" and "give up" buttons to the top right, and replace the confirm button with an arrow.
+This gives the UI a cleaner look and also gives a better user experience.